antimof/UxPlay/README.md

      in this case the aspect ratio changes when the window width is changed by dragging its side.

-***Other ways (Homebrew, MacPorts) to install GStreamer on macOS (not recommended):***
+***Using GStreamer installed from MacPorts (not recommended):***

-First make sure that pkgconfig is installed  (Homebrew: "brew install pkgconfig" ; MacPorts: "sudo port install pkgconfig" ).

-(a) with Homebrew: "brew install gst-plugins-base gst-plugins-good gst-plugins-bad gst-libav".
-This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Homebrew as dependencies.
-**You may need to set the environment variable GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0 to point to the Homebrew GStreamer installation.**

-(b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".
+To install: "sudo port install pkgconfig"; "sudo port install gstreamer1-gst-plugins-base gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".
 **The MacPorts GStreamer is built to use X11**, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
-On an older unibody MacBook Pro, the default resolution  wxh = 1920x1080 was too large  for the non-retina display, but using option "-s 800x600" worked; However, the GStreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
+On an unibody (non-retina)  MacBook Pro, the default resolution  wxh = 1920x1080 was too large, but using option "-s 800x600" worked.
+The MacPorts GStreamer pipeline seems fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
-Using the MacPorts X11 GStreamer is only viable if the image size is left unchanged from the initial "-s wxh" setting (also use the iPad/iPhone setting that locks the screen orientation against switching  between portrait and landscape mode as the device is rotated).
+Using the MacPorts X11 GStreamer seems only possible if the image size is left unchanged from the initial "-s wxh" setting (also use the iPad/iPhone setting that locks the screen orientation against switching  between portrait and landscape mode as the device is rotated).